sherlock-audit/2022-10-illuminate-judging/README.md

 ## Recommendation
 In the `if(e)` block of Swivel's `lend`, extract the protocol fee from `premium`.

-# Issue M-10: setPrincipal fails to approve Notional contract to spend lender's underlying tokens
+# Issue M-13: setPrincipal fails to approve Notional contract to spend lender's underlying tokens

 Source: https://github.com/sherlock-audit/2022-10-illuminate-judging/issues/41

 ## Found by
-rvierdiiev, bin2chen, neumo, Holmgren
+minhtrng, bin2chen, neumo, rvierdiiev, Holmgren

 ## Summary
 If the **Notional** principal is not set at Marketplace creation, when trying to add it at a later time via **setPrincipal**, the call will not accomplish that the lender approves the notional contract to spend its underlying tokens,  due to passing the zero address as underlying to the lender's approve function.